Discover the 3 roles of the Drama Triangle

 - The three roles

-Let’s start with this banal conversation between Victoria who wants to go to a party and her friend Sophie.
+Let’s start with this example of a banal conversation between John, the husband, who wants to go to a party with his wife Sophie:

-– Yes, I’ve thought about it, but my husband works well into the night and I never know at what time he comes back.
-I can’t rely on him.
+– Yes, but she works late on Saturday night and I never know what time she’s available.
+We can’t rely on her.

-– Well, you could ask your mother to stay with the children until your husband gets back.
+– Well, you could ask your mum to come over until we get back home.

-– Yes, but my mother doesn’t like going out after 8pm.
+– Yes, but my mother doesn’t like going out after eight o’clock in the evening.
 She prefers to stay home watching TV.

-Both women end up irritated by the turn of events and feel upset:
+Both end up irritated by the turn of events and feel upset:

-– one because she tries to help but apparently cannot come up with any suitable solution
+– one because he tries to help, but apparently cannot come up with any suitable solution

-– the other because she rejects the suggestions, does not appreciate the help and even becomes cross.
+– the other because she rejects the suggestions, doesn’t appreciate the proposed solutions and even gets angry.

 Does that ring a bell?

-Although intensity and severity may vary this type of conversation follows a pattern, which is explained by the Drama Triangle.
+Although intensity and severity may vary, this type of conversation is following a pattern, which is explained by the Drama Triangle.

 THE DRAMA TRIANGLE